 Advocating for healthier housing and transit strategies to promote health equity for people of color, low income folks, LGBTQ+ community members, and those living with a disability so that everyone can live a healthy and fulfilling life.

-Reproductive and Sexual Health Equity
+Reproductive and Sexual Health Equity - on hold (Covid19)

 Seeks to reduce and eliminate barriers to achieving optimal sexual health for everyone in our community by advancing cultural competency in healthcare and education related to reproductive and sexual health and by increasing advocacy for evidence-based, comprehensive sexuality education that is medically accurate and culturally appropriate.